mikependon/RepoDB.NET/pages/classes/lefttrimqueryfield.md

 var result = connection.Query<Entity>(where);
 ```

-The result would contain all the records where the left trimmed `Column` is equals to `Value`.
+The result would contain all the records where the left-trimmed value of `Column` is equals to `Value`.

 ### GetString